redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/README.md

 # Step 6: Observations
 - Whisper prints metadata `Detecting language`  at the beginning, not part of the actual transcription but Whisper's internal logging
 - Whisper adds timestamps before each transcribed line the ground-truth file does not have.
+- Changing the model size with --model parameter

 # Terminal 1 of 2
 # Step 4: Stop the watch